Working with Columns

 Using Pointblank’s Column Selectors

-• text patterns
+• text patterns in column names

 • column position

-• column type
+• column data type

-The game_revenue dataset has three columns starting with the text ‘item’: item_type, item_name, and item_revenue.
-Let’s look at an example where we can succinctly express a validation plan checking that these columns contain no missing values:
+The game_revenue dataset has three columns starting with “item”: item_type, item_name, and item_revenue.
+Let’s check that these columns contain no missing values:

 (